INSTRUCTOR/EXPEDITION LEADER

 Mahina Tiare III, a Hallberg-Rassy 46, was built for these expeditions and launched in 1997 and until COVID in 2020 we sailed over 230,000 with over 1,150 expedition members.

-In 2020 Amanda and I ran 4 expeditions with 6 crew in the Pacific NW sailing offshore and back aboard a Jeanneau 45.1.
+In 2020 Amanda and I ran 4 expeditions in the Pacific NW sailing offshore and back aboard a Jeanneau 45.1.

 In 2021 I conducted 10 expeditions aboard Obelix, a Garcia Exploration 45 and one aboard Misty, all sailing from Bellingham out into the Pacific.